aelassas/servy/README.md

 Servy lets you run any app as a native Windows service with full control over working directory, startup type, process priority, logging, health checks, environment variables, dependencies, pre-launch scripts and parameters.
 An open-source alternative to NSSM and FireDaemon.

-Servy offers both a GUI and a Command-Line Interface (CLI), enabling you to create, configure, and manage Windows services interactively or automate these tasks in scripts and CI/CD pipelines.
+Servy offers both a GUI and a Command-Line Interface (CLI), allowing you to create, configure, and manage Windows services either interactively or through scripts and CI/CD pipelines.
+Additionally, it provides a Manager interface for quickly monitoring and managing all installed services.

 This .NET Framework 4.8 version is designed for compatibility with older Windows operating systems, from Windows 7 SP1 to Windows 11 and Windows Server.